 The objective of this campaign is:

+Government officials do the safety check procedure for both public and private gas agencies.
+These individuals will visit homes when they deliver LPG cylinders or during dedicated inspection schedules.
 And for accountability and transparency, these representatives will carry tamper-proof photo identity cards and authorization documents.
 To avoid any fraudulent activities, consumers are advised to deny access to anyone lacking proper identification.

 During a safety inspection, the delivery personnel look into different factors, including: